 When using .NET Standard be aware that there are no .config files: all configuration is done through code, using the RuntimeConfiguration system.
 This includes connection strings and other settings you might need at runtime.

-The .NET Full builds of the LLBLGen Pro Runtime Framework assemblies are found in the folder: llblgen pro installation folder\Frameworks\LLBLGen Pro\RuntimeLibraries\CompiledRuntimeLibraries.
+The .NET Framework builds of the LLBLGen Pro Runtime Framework assemblies are found in the folder: llblgen pro installation folder\Frameworks\LLBLGen Pro\RuntimeLibraries\CompiledRuntimeLibraries.
 The .NET Standard builds can be found in the folder llblgen pro installation folder\Frameworks\LLBLGen Pro\RuntimeLibraries\CompiledRuntimeLibraries\Netstandard2.0.

 It's recommended however you use the Nuget packages.
 See for more information Compiling the code.